-Dr. Sherman stated that he believes the Board has been gracious to make sure that everyone was given an opportunity to demonstrate they had the opportunity to provide additional information and clarify their initial submission.
+Dr. Sherman stated that he believes the Board has been gracious to make sure that everyone was given an opportunity to demonstrate they had the proper organization.
 Dr. Sherman stated that if we can find out the number of individuals that haven't responded, the Board should go the extra mile to contact them again.